-2.7 Investments in subsidiary corporations
+2.8 Investments in subsidiary corporations

-Investments in subsidiary corporations are carried at cost less accumulated impairment losses in the Company's statement of financial position.
+Investments in subsidiary corporations are carried at cost less accumulated impairment losses in the Company's balance sheet.
 On disposal of such investments, the difference between the disposal proceeds and the carrying amounts of the investments are recognised in profit or loss.

-2.8 Impairment of non-financial assets
+2.9 Impairment of non-financial assets